limzykenneth/CCI-Inroduction-to-Creative-Practice/briefs/05_Algorithm.md

 You should consider the audience, the nature & use case of the algorithm, the amount of details to include, and the effectiveness of your design when creating your work.
 Since you will be working in groups for this, make sure you are assigning tasks to each of you and you are not expected to just do a fraction of the work, pull your weight.

+## Preparation
+Read *On meta-design and algorithmic design systems* before coming to the first session.

 ## Audience
 Portion of the adult public with a non-computer science background